-How to Build a Reclaimed Wood Coffee Table
+How to Build a Reclaimed Wood Dining Table

 In this project, the table legs and apron were ordered from an online woodworker supply catalog, and reclaimed wood is used for the top.

 The legs are attached to the apron with precut mortises and tenons.
 Apply wood glue to the mortise of one leg, then use a brush to spread the glue evenly (Image 1).

 Paint a thin coating of glue onto the matching tenon.
 Wiggle or tap the tenon into the mortise.
 Make sure the apron is facing in the right direction (Image 2).
 Apply glue to the tenon on the apron’s opposite end and to the next leg, then gently tap the leg into position.
 Assemble the other legs the same way.

 Use ratchet straps to hold the apron securely while the glue dries.
 Check with a carpenter’s square to ensure that the assembly remains square in all dimensions (Image 3).
 Protect the apron corners from the straps with plywood or cardboard scraps.
 The straps should be snug, but not too tight.
 Allow the glue to dry overnight.